Air Force Institute of Technology: Accreditation

 AFIT is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools to offer degrees to the doctorate level.
 Eight engineering programs in the Graduate School of Engineering and Management are accredited at the advanced level by the Accreditation Board for Engineering and Technology (ABET).

 Academic calendar

 The institute operates year-round on a quarter calendar which includes the Fall, Winter, Spring, and Summer terms.
 The quarters are 10 weeks in length plus a week for examinations.
 Typically, the Fall term begins in late September and ends in mid-December; the Winter term begins in early January and ends in mid-March; the Spring term begins in late March and ends in mid-June; and the Summer term begins in late June and ends in early-September.

 Cost

 The educational expenses for full-time military students assigned to AFIT are paid by their respective uniformed service.
-For tuition-paying students, the approximate cost is $4,512 per quarter for full-time enrollment (based on 12 quarter hours and a tuition rate of $376 per quarter-hour).
-AFIT is tuition-waived for civilian employees and military members of the Air Force or Space Force.
+For tuition-paying students, the approximate cost is $4,656 per quarter for full-time enrollment (based on 12 quarter hours and a tuition rate of $388 per quarter-hour).
+AFIT is tuition-waived for civilian employees and military members of the Air or Space Force.